FTSmartAudit: A Knowledge Distillation-Enhanced Framework for Automated Smart Contract Auditing Using Fine-Tuned LLMs: Backgrounds

 \subsection{Smart Contract Security}

 Smart contracts have emerged as a transformative force in the digital realm, giving rise to a wide range of compelling applications.
 Recent surveys \cite{wei2023survey, zhou2023sok} indicate a rapid increase in the number of smart contracts over the past five years.
-DeFi, the most important application of smart contracts, has seen a significant rise in popularity, with its peak total value locked (TVL) reaching 179 billion in USD on 9 November 2021~\footnote{https://defillama.com/}.
+DeFi, the most important application of smart contracts, has seen a significant rise in popularity, with its peak total value locked (TVL) reaching 179 billion in USD on 9 November 2021\footnote{https://defillama.com/}.
 However, the substantial asset values associated with smart contracts also attract numerous potential malicious actors.
 Smart contracts have been plagued by several high-profile vulnerabilities and exploits.
 Zhou et al. \cite{zhou2023sok} document that smart contracts have suffered from countless high-profile attacks, resulting in losses exceeding 3.24 billion in USD from April 2018 to April 2022.

 Unlike traditional software, smart contracts are more prone to having vulnerabilities permanently embedded within their code.
 Thus, many security researchers try to find analysis tools to automatically detect and analyze smart contracts before they are deployed.
 They employ advanced techniques such as formal verification, symbolic execution, fuzzing, and intermediate representation (IR) to enhance their effectiveness \cite{chen2020survey, tolmach2021survey}.
 While essential, these traditional auditing methods are often time-consuming and may not scale well with the growing complexity and number of smart contracts.
-For instance, tools relying on formal verification are adept at ensuring contracts adhere to specified requirements but may fall short in detecting security flaws like reentrancy or gas limit issues.
-Similarly, fuzzing is more effective in finding shallow bugs and less effective in identifying bugs that lie deep in the execution flow.
+For instance, tools relying on formal verification are adept at ensuring contracts adhere to specified requirements but may fall short in detecting security flaws like reentrancy or gas limit.